TarekMostafa/home_bills/README.md

 ### `npm run server`

 Runs the server.<br>
-The server is up and running on port 5000.
+You will see message "The server is up and running on port 5000" on the console.

 ### `npm run client`